 There is a lot less mail these days, and job security is crumbling.
 Proposed cost-cutting measures that became public last week could eliminate 20 percent of the postal service workforce.
 The proposed cuts are the latest knock against a set of federal jobs that were once a trusted gateway to middle-class stability for families like Briscoe’s.

 Across the nation, the postal service workforce has long reflected the makeup of America.
 The workforce is more than 50 percent white, 8 percent Hispanic, 8 percent Asian and 21 percent black, according to figures compiled by Philip F. Rubio, an assistant professor of history at North Carolina A&T State University who studies the postal service.
-Thirty-seven percent of its workers are female and about 1
+Thirty-seven percent of its workers are female and about 1 / 4 are veterans.

 In cities and small towns, postal jobs have long been respected jobs that could provide a stable income for a family.
 The American Postal Workers Union puts the average salary at $55,000.